dthrcrpz/define-what/README.md

 ## Define What
-I made this project for a technical exam.
+I made this project for a coding challenge.
 This is a website that will tell you the definition of a word.

 ## Installation
 Clone this repository